lightning/bolts/05-onchain.md

 ## Rationale

-If this is the recipient's commitment transaction, they can only use a payment preimage with the HTLC-success transaction (which preserves the `to_self_delay` requirement).
-Otherwise the recipient can create any transaction they want to resolve it.
+If this is the recipient's commitment transaction, it can only use a payment preimage with the HTLC-success transaction (which preserves the `to_self_delay` requirement).
+Otherwise the recipient can create any transaction it wants to resolve it.

-The recipient doesn't care about expired offers: they should have ensured that the HTLC can only expire long it is needed.
+The recipient doesn't care about expired offers: it's the sender's responsibility to ensure that the HTLC can only expire long it is needed.

 # On-chain HTLC Transaction Handling